What Is Account-Based Marketing? Intro and Examples for 2023

 Personalized video campaigns

-Create short, personalized videos addressing the specific pain points and challenges of each target account.
-You can send these videos by email or share on personalized landing pages to grab the attention of key decision-makers.
+Create short, personalized videos addressing each target account's specific pain points and challenges.
+You can send these videos by email or share them on personalized landing pages to grab the attention of key decision-makers.

 Host account-specific workshops